lgorissen/k4d/lab 02/README.md

 ### 2.3.3.
 Loadbalancer service cluster ip address

-The Loadbalancer service has a cluster ip address - which should be used be clients that reside on the Kubernetes platform itself.
-The cluster ip address in our case is `10.107.86.130` : see above.
+The Loadbalancer service has a cluster ip address - which should be used by clients that reside on the Kubernetes platform itself.
+The cluster ip address in our case is `10.107.86.130`: see above.

 The service should be available on this address port `8080`: